ykpivot/concourse-pcf-usage-report/presentations/PCF_ChargeBack_Strategies.md

 | large |       100G  | 10G  | 1000   |    100  |

-- Easier to to administer, automate and grow
+- Easier to administer, automate and grow
 - Consumers not forced to self police consumption costs
 - Platform team required to monitor a bit
 _(Why do you want a 128 gig quota?
 Can we help?)_